psocha/psocha.github.io/_posts/2019-01-06-highly-sensitive-programmer.md

 **Culture-Building.**
 The emotions of other people are contagious for HSPs.
 HSPs therefore hate conflict and negativity; their instinct is to avoid or to defuse tense or upsetting situations whenever possible.
-As a result, HSPs are typically an assuring and calming presence within their teams.
+As a result, HSPs typically work to make themselves an assuring and calming presence within their teams.

 ## Things HS Programmers Are Bad At ##